clemgbld/movie-app/README.md

 ### Architecture of a component

-a component is usually pout in a folder name after it and has 3 files Component.test.js (for testing),Component.jsx(the component itself), Component.module.scss(for styling).
+a component is usually put in a folder name after it and has 3 files Component.test.js (for testing),Component.jsx(the component itself), Component.module.scss(for styling).

 ## Conclusion

 Why i setup this architecture ?

-Because "separation of concern" is a key software principle and thanks to it we can make our application more flexible actually because we separate the buissness logic from the GUI we are not coupled with the framework/library (in that case react) wich is really handy in case of a futur migration. that also facilitate the testatbility of our product owing to the fact that all the layers know nothing about each other.
+Because "separation of concern" is a key software principle and thanks to it we can make our application more flexible actually because we separate the buissness logic from the GUI we are not coupled with the framework/library (in that case React) wich is really handy in case of a futur migration . that also facilitate the testatbility of our product owing to the fact that all the layers know nothing about each other.

 # Workflow